 Most writers need another job that pays their bills, unless they’re lucky enough to have a partner or family to support them.
 Maybe they’re fortunate enough to earn enough from their writing to live off.
 That isn’t the case for the vast majority of writers.

-My editing business is my full-time job, and I work full-time hours.
+My editing work is my full-time job, and I work full-time hours.
 I can understand not having as much time to write as you want.
 I’m fortunate that I can choose my hours and be flexible, starting work later in the day for instance.
 I want to acknowledge that, because not everyone can do so.
 But I still spend my days working on books for my clients, with limited writing time.
 When I have deadlines, writing takes even more of a backseat.
 Sometimes, I’m too drained to write after working on other people’s manuscripts all day.

 Having said all that, it’s possible to accommodate writing in your busy life.